Postpartum Depression and Prescription Drug Addiction

 Opioid dependence can be treated using a medical detox or MAT, which involve the use of medications methadone, buprenorphine, and/or naltrexone — all of which can reduce opioid cravings and completely eliminate withdrawal symptoms.
 Behavioral counseling and cognitive-behavioral therapy can help you identify and overcome the core reasons you started abusing prescription drugs in the first place so you can avoid future drug use.
 In some instances, you may be prescribed antidepressants and antipsychotics that can help you manage postpartum depression.

 Relapse prevention training teaches you how to handle yourself in situations that would normally lead to alcohol and drug use.
 For instance, if hearing your baby cry is one of your triggers, you’ll learn of healthier ways to manage your stress and care for your baby without turning to drugs and alcohol as a way to cope.
 Relapse prevention training is often included as part of extended care programs following opioid addiction treatment, along with support group therapy, family therapy, and ongoing behavioral counseling.

 If you are a mother or mother-to-be who is struggling with prescription drug addiction, don’t wait any longer to get help.
-Call our 24/7 confidential helpline at 800-483-2193 to speak with a caring and understanding drug abuse counselor who can discuss all your treatment options.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak with a caring and understanding drug abuse counselor who can discuss all your treatment options.
 We’ll help you find the nearest drug detox center that offers opioid addiction treatment so you and your baby can move forward with living healthy, happier, addiction-free lives.